DAVID J. WILLIS ATTORNEY

 Equity Stripping and the Two-Company Structure

-We recommend a two-company structure for most real estate investors: one LLC as a management company and another a stand-alone holding company.
+As mentioned in our other articles, we recommend a two-company structure for most real estate investors: one LLC as a management company and another a stand-alone holding company.
 Activities are thereby separated from assets, greatly minimizing risk.
-Since in this system the management company is already a shell, it is the holding company that should be considered as a candidate for equity stripping.
+Since in this system the management company is already a shell (or nearly so), it is the holding company that should be considered as a candidate for equity stripping.

 Is equity stripping a form of fraud against creditors?

-The answer to this question is absolutely not, so long as it is handled correctly.
-After all, the note merely authorizes advances of up to $1,000,000.
-It does not indicate how much money (if any) has actually been advanced.
-Moreover, all documents relating to the transaction are entirely in order.
-The deed of trust and security agreement (the only recorded document) merely states the maximum loan amount and reveals nothing further about advancements or other details of the loan agreement.
+The answer is no, so long as it is handled correctly.
+The note is a line-of-credit note which authorizes advances of up to $1,000,000; but the public filing does not indicate how much money (if any) has actually been advanced.
+No representation is being made to anyone on that score.
+The deed of trust and security agreement (the only recorded document) merely states the maximum possible loan amount and reveals nothing about advancements or other details of the loan agreement.

 It would be a different matter if one is queried during the discovery process as to how much of the loan had been advanced.
 One should never be untruthful in discovery; however, it is a corollary to this rule that one should provide only the minimum information necessary to be adequately responsive.
 If the plaintiff does not ask, then the defendant is not under an obligation to provide gratuitous information.